Australian ten-dollar note: Polymer note

-The polymer note, designed by Max Robinson, features Andrew Barton (Banjo) Paterson on the obverse with a horse from the Snowy Mountains region, and a wattle plant, also included is his signature.
+The polymer note, designed by Max Robinson, features Andrew Barton (Banjo) Paterson on the obverse, with a horse from the Snowy Mountains region, and a wattle plant, and his signature.
 His poetry is in the background.
-Dame Mary Gilmore is on the reverse with 19th-century heavy transport with horse and cart and verses from her poetry.
+Dame Mary Gilmore is on the reverse, with a bullock train and verses from her poetry.
 Her signature is included.
 A windmill is in the clear window with the raised wavy lines.
 The $10 note of 2017 retains the themes of the original, with this issue featuring the Bramble Wattle (Acacia victoriae) and the Sulphur-crested Cockatoo (Cacatua galerita).

 1988 Commemorative note

-The obverse design included the sailing ship HMS Supply anchored at Sydney Cove with the early colony in the background.
-Above are people who symbolise all who have contributed to Australia, from left the early settlers to right the modern working man.
+The obverse design included the sailing ship HMS Supply anchored at Sydney Cove, with the early colony in the background.
+Above are people who symbolise all who have contributed to Australia, from the early settlers on the left, to the modern working man on the right.

 The reverse design reflects the Australian Aboriginal culture and peoples.
 The main picture is an Aboriginal youth with ceremonial paint by Wayne Williams, with a Morning Star Pole by Terry Yumbulul, other Aboriginal artworks commissioned by the Bank, and a human-like figure from Dreamtime mythology.
 Yumbulul was criticised from within the Aboriginal community for permitting the reproduction of the pole by the bank and sued the Reserve Bank for breach of copyright.
 The bank had commissioned an agent to obtain approval, and Yumbulul claimed the agent had misled and deceived him.

 A Morning Star Pole is culturally significant to the Galpu clan and Yumbulul's right to make the pole came with an obligation to "ensure that it is not used or reproduced in a way that offends against their perceptions of its significance".
-The Reserve Bank settled the case against it; however, the claim against the agent went to trial.
+The Reserve Bank settled the case against it.
+The claim against the agent went to trial.
 Justice Robert French held that the copyright had been validly assigned and that, while Yumbulul may not have fully appreciated the implications of what he was doing in terms of his own cultural obligations, the agent had not engaged in misleading or deceptive conduct.

 Security features

-The paper design included a watermark in the white field of Captain James Cook, the watermark was also used in the last issue of pound banknotes.
+The paper design included a watermark in the white field of Captain James Cook.
+The watermark was also used in the last issue of pound banknotes.
 A metallic strip, first near the centre of the note, then from 1976 moved to the left side on the obverse of the note.

-Polymer issue includes a shadow image of the coat of arms which is printed over.
-Embossing or a raised image in the clear window of wavy lines.
-Also for this issue fluorescent colouring was added to the serial numbers.
+The polymer issue includes a shadow image of the coat of arms which is printed over.
+Embossing or a raised image is in the clear window of wavy lines.
+Fluorescent colouring was added to the serial numbers.
 A star with four points on the obverse and three on the reverse which join under light.

 Raised print and microprinting of the poem The Man from Snowy River and the denomination value are included.